I'm with You (album): Release and promotion

-Reception

 Critical reception

 I'm with You received mixed reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 63, based on 35 reviews, which indicates "generally favorable reviews".
 John Lewis of Uncut magazine released the first review of the album in said magazine's September 2011 issue.
 He rated the album 3 out of 5 stars in a generally favorable write-up, stating that although "listening to a playback of new RHCP album, I'm with You, one can definitely hear a John Frusciante-shaped hole in the proceedings", the album did have many great tracks.
 In particular, he cited the songs "Happiness Loves Company", "Even You Brutus?" and "Police Station" as some of the album's highlights.
 Despite all of this however, he alluded that the album lacked the overall quality of the band's material with John Frusciante, saying "Minus their star guitarist, the Chilis are a bit mild.".
 The second review of I'm with You was written by Amy Bangs of Rock Sound.
 In another positive review which saw the album achieve a rating of 7 out of 10, she felt that any "drastic departure from their mixture of rock and funk is a disservice to fans", although she went on to say that tracks such as "Monarchy of Roses", "Even You Brutus?" and "Did I Let You Know" show a more experimental take on the band's trademark sound, saying that the former "layers a fast-paced dance beat and electronic instrumentation over the top of Flea's characteristic bass lines and Anthony Kiedis' unmistakable vocals."
 Despite this, she wrote that "There's a familiar funk-inspired sound on "Ethiopia" and "Look Around"."
 She also claims that new guitarist Josh Klinghoffer's playing on the album avoids the complex playing of former guitarist John Frusciante, whilst also noting his contributions on keyboard.
 She felt that the album was, overall, a successful continuation of their trademark sound, while also an exploration of several styles new to the band.

-In a similarly positive review, Q's Isaac Newton rated the album 3 stars out of 5.
-He hailed 'Brendan's Death Song' as the album's best track, whilst posing a question about what he interpreted as more introspective lyrics from the band on tracks such as 'Police Station' and 'Meet Me at the Corner', asking "are Red Hot Chili Peppers suffering a sudden attack of level-headedness?".
+In a similarly positive review, Q's Craig Mclean rated the album 3 stars out of 5.
+He hailed "Brendan's Death Song" as the album's best track, whilst posing a question about what he interpreted as more introspective lyrics from the band on tracks such as "Police Station" and "Meet Me at the Corner", asking "are Red Hot Chili Peppers suffering a sudden attack of level-headedness?".